cwithmichael/dec2bin/README.md

-A small program that converts an integer to it's binary representation.
+A small program that converts a positive integer to its binary representation.
 It works for integers up to 2^64-1